-Your Waverunner-2 comes with the latest firmware installed.
+Your Waverunner comes with the latest firmware installed.
 But to take advantage of our continuous improvement, contact us to obtain a floppy disk or card containing the latest firmware.
 Then use these menus to install it:

-- 1. Press to display the UTILITIES menus. - 2.
-Press the button for Special , then for the one for Update - 3.
-Place the floppy or card in the Waverunner-2 and press the buttons to select Floppy or Card and then Update Flash.
+1. Press to display the UTILITIES menus.

+3. Place the floppy or card in the Waverunner and press the buttons to select Floppy or Card and then Update Flash.
 The newly installed firmware will appear on the System Status screen (see above).